tidalcycles/vim-tidal/README.md

 This creates symlinks on `/usr/local/bin` for `tidal` and `tidalvim` scripts.
 You can remove them later if you want with `make uninstall`.

+Make sure to have the `filetype plugin on` setting on your .vimrc, otherwise plugin won't be loaded when opening a .tidal file.

 ### Older Tidal versions (pre 1.0) ###

 Tidal 1.0 introduces some breaking changes, so if haven't upgraded yet, you can